-Monitoring applications for potential vulnerabilities and alerting teams when security defects emerge is the foundation of effective security.
+Monitoring applications for potential security vulnerabilities and alerting teams when security defects emerge is the foundation of effective security.
 Adding the automatic remediation of these vulnerabilities brings security capabilities to the next level.

-Implementing automated remediation helps reduce the intervention required by DevOps to resolve vulnerabilities.
+Implementing automated remediation helps reduce the intervention required by DevOps to resolve identified vulnerabilities.
 Resolving configuration drift is one example of a DevOps task that can be easily remediated with the right tools.

 10. Enable DevOps to participate in the security process